commodity-js/commodity/packages/supplier/README.md

 I encountered these pain points working on a big React application, trying to convert my deep component tree to server components without the help of React Context to ease the pains of prop-drilling :'(.
 But the problems are more general and arise in other contexts, like complex backends with intertwined data dependencies, so this package is completely framework-agnostic.

 It is inspired by Dependency Injection frameworks (DI), but don't be scared!
 I removed all OOP paradigms, all classes, decorators, annotations, reflect-metadata and compiler magic, and I added full type-safety and type-inference.
-I had the intuition that DI got this complex in OOP world because of the absence of first-class functions in the languages it was most used.
-But JS DI frameworks currently on the market seem to have been built by imitating how they were built for languages without first-class functions.
+I had the intuition that DI got this complex in OOP world because of the absence of first-class functions and Typescript in the languages it was most used.
+But TS DI frameworks currently on the market seem to have been built by imitating how they were built for languages without first-class functions.
 And I get why, even with first-class functions, DI is a hard and confusing pattern, full of potential recursions and circular dependencies.
 But once you manage to untangle all of that, it becomes really powerful!
 I only created this library to solve prop-drilling and context propagation initially, but then I kept seeing pain points of other developers and even frameworks that I could solve easily with my library, so I added caching, preloading and optimistic mutations.

 STILL IN VERY UNSTABLE, PRE-ALPHA, PLEASE DON'T INSTALL VERSIONS v0.0.x

 ## Features

-### :sunny: **General**
+### ☀️ **General**

 -   **Fully typesafe and type-inferred** - Full TypeScript support with compile-time circular dependency detection.
 -   **Fluent and expressive API** - Learn in minutes, designed for both developers and AI usage.